How Much Emergency Water to Store: Complete Guide

 - Special needs: extra for infants, nursing mothers, elderly, and medical conditions

-Here’s a common question I see: “How long will 5 gallons of water last a family of four?”
-The answer is roughly one day.
+So how long will 5 gallons last a family of four?
+Roughly one day.
 Five gallons gives you about 1.25 gallons per person — enough for drinking and minimal sanitation for about 24 hours.
-That’s less than a single day’s full supply, and it underscores why a 14-day target matters so much more than grabbing a jug and calling it done.
+That’s it.
+It underscores why a 14-day target matters so much more than grabbing a jug and calling it done.

 | Household Size | 3-Day Supply | 14-Day Supply |